abdo-kotb/abdo-kotb/README.md

   - Bootstrap
   - Sass
   - jQuery
-- 🌱 I'm currently practicing my skills on big projects
+- 🌱 I'm currently practicing my skills on bigger projects
 - 📫 Reach me at <aabdamoh@gmail.com>

 #### Thanks for checking my page out, and I am looking forward to any discussions or advices 🤗🤗